 We will obtain the appropriate consent from individuals for the collection, use, or disclosure of their personal information, except where the law provides an exemption.

 3.1 We may obtain express consent for the collection, use, or disclosure of personal information or we may determine that consent has been implied by the circumstances.

 3.2 Express consent is a specific authorization given by the individual to the Broker, either orally in writing.
 Implied consent is one in which the Broker has not received a specific authorization but the circumstances allow us to collect, use or disclose personal information.

 3.3 Express written consent includes a client:

-• signing a consent form (such as the Personal Information Property/Casualty Consent, Personal Information Property/Casualty and Other Consent, or Personal Information Detailed Consent);
+• signing a consent form (such as the Personal Information The Standard Insurance Brokers Ltd. Consent, Personal Information The Standard Insurance Brokers Ltd. and Other Consent, or Personal Information Detailed Consent);

 • providing a letter, application form or other document authorizing certain activities; and